Step 3: Integration

 ### 1. Get your AppKey

-The first step is to create your source / notice and retrieve your generated **YOUR\_APP\_KEY** from AppConsent :[ https://app.appconsent.io](https://app.appconsent.io)
+Then create your notice and retrieve your generated **YOUR\_APP\_KEY**&#x20;

 ### 2. Initialize AppConsent & use it